plone/training/angular.rst

 For each of them, we will choose an icon name from https://getbootstrap.com/docs/3.3/components/#glyphicons-glyphs

-And we will hide the Quicklinks folder from navigation.
+And we will exclude the Quicklinks folder from navigation.

 Displaying the links
 ********************